Bayesian estimation of a decreasing density: Numerical illlustrations

-We obtained a dataset of size $100$ by sampling independently from the standard Exponential distribution.
+We obtained datasets of size $100$ by sampling independently from both the standard Exponential distribution and the halfNormal distribution.
 In the prior specification, the concentration parameter $\alpha$ was fixed to $1$ in all simulations, while the base measure was varied over cases (A), (B), (C) with $\bar\alpha=1$, $\tau \in \{0.005, 0.05, 0.5\}$ and (D) with $\bar\alpha=1$, $\lambda=2$ and $\beta=1$.
 The algorithm was run for $50.000$ iterations and the first half of the iterates were discarded as burn in.
-The computing time was approximately 2 minutes on a MacBook Pro, with a 2.7GHz Intel Core i5 with 8 GB RAM, using an implementation in the language {\sf Julia} (\cite{bezanson17}).
+The computing time was approximately 2 minutes.
 In case Metropolis-Hastings steps were used for updating $\th$'s, the acceptance rates of the random-walk updates was approximately $0.35$, both in case (A) and (B).
-The results are displayed in figure \ref{fig:exp100}.
+The results are displayed in figures \ref{fig:exp100} and \ref{fig:halfnormal100}.
 From the top figures we see that the posterior mean and pointwise credible bands visually look similar for the choices of base-measure under (A) and (B).
-If the base measure is chosen according to (C), the middle-left and bottom two figures show the effect of the parameter $\tau$.
-Choosing $\tau$ too small (here: $0.005$) the posterior mean appears inconsistent at zero, similar as the Grenander estimator which was added to the figure for comparison.
+If the base measure is chosen according to (C), the middle and bottom-left figures show the effect of the parameter $\tau$.
+Choosing $\tau$ too small (here: $0.005$) the posterior mean appears inconsistent at zero, similar as the Grenander estimator which is added to the figure for comparison.
 For somewhat larger values of $\tau$ (middle-left figure), the estimate near zero is like a histogram estimator.
-Finally, the middle-right figure shows the posterior mean under the base measure specification (D).
+Finally, the bottom-right figure shows the posterior mean under the base measure specification (D).
 Here, the posterior mean looks comparable as obtained under (A) and (B), suggesting that we are able to learn the parameter $\tau$ from the data.
-In fact, whereas, the prior mean of $\tau$ equals $2$, the average of the non burn in samples of $\tau$ equals $0.66$.
+In fact, whereas the prior mean of $\tau$ equals $2$, the average of the non burn in samples of $\tau$ equals $0.66$.
+We have repeated the whole experiment with sample size $1000$.
+The results are in Appendix \ref{sec:n=1000results_exp1}.